misrab/docs/Dai.md

 ## The Basic Mechanics & Economic Thesis of the Dai Credit System

 Dai is a cryptocurrency that is backed by other digital assets as collateral.
-Any user can create Dai by borrowing against collateral they cryptographically lock inside The Dai Credit System.
+Any user can create Dai by borrowing against collateral they cryptographically lock inside the Dai Credit System.
 The collateral and Dai-denominated debt are contained in a smart contract called a Collateralized Debt Position (CDP for short).
 CDPs are owned by a users private key, and can be freely transferred to other users as if it was a digital asset, however CDP’s are not fungible with each other.

 Usually only advanced users will use CDPs, and immediately after borrowing Dai with a CDP they will sell the Dai on the market to regular stability-seeking users (who demand Dai for use as money).
 CDP users do not demand price stability, on the contrary they demand leveraged exposure to the assets used as collateral in their CDP (see Example 2 below for an explanation on how leverage exposure is achieved with CDPs).

-The solvency of The Dai Credit System is protected by a set of Risk Parameters, which are directly controlled by holders of the MKR digital asset through voting (One MKR gives one vote).
+The solvency of the Dai Credit System is protected by a set of Risk Parameters, which are directly controlled by holders of the MKR digital asset through voting (One MKR gives one vote).

 The price of Dai in the open market is kept stable around a variable Target Price, denominated in SDR.
 At launch the Target Price is initially set to be equal to approximately 1 USD (~0.75 SDR).